FlorianBarkmann/FlorianBarkmann.github.io/_news/freiburg_2023.md

 related_posts: false
 ---

-CanSig was selected as a contributed talk at the Single cell, systems biology and data analytics approaches conference in Freiburg and Leander Diaz-Bone's Bachelor thesis was accepted as a poster.
+CanSig was selected as a contributed talk at the Single cell, systems biology and data analytics approaches conference in Freiburg and Leander Diaz-Bone's thesis was accepted as a poster.